root-project/web/install/build_from_source.md

 ```
 To have ROOT setup automatically at each login, that command can be appended to a `.profile`, `.login`, `.bashrc` or equivalent configuration file.

+## Caveats

+As it makes use of a C++ interpreter, ROOT has somewhat stricter requirements than other C++ libraries: applications that depend on ROOT
+*must* be compiled with the same C++ standard with which ROOT was compiled.

+Also note that compatibility with compilers shipped with `devtoolset`s on CentOS or Red Hat is not guaranteed.

 ## ROOT, Python and PyROOT

 PyROOT, the set of Python bindings of ROOT, changed its structure and build/installation process in v6.22.
 In the following the main aspects are summarized for both after and before v6.22.